-The subject proposal involves consolidating the existing 4 lots at 2 - 8 Glenn Avenue to construct a multi-dwelling seniors housing development under the State Environmental Planning Policy (Housing) 2021 (Housing SEPP).
+The subject proposal involves consolidating the existing 3 lots at 57, 59 and 61 Bourke Street to construct a multi-dwelling Seniors Housing development under the State Environmental Planning Policy (Housing) 2021 (Housing SEPP), with the subject development application to be made by a social housing provider.

-The proposed development includes 16 dwellings (8 x 1-bedroom dwellings + 8 x 2bedroom dwellings).
-In addition, the proposal includes provision for 8 on-site car parking spaces (includes 4 disability accessible spaces) that will be accessed through a common one-way driveway off Glenn Avenue.
+The proposed development includes 12 dwellings (6 x 1-bedroom dwellings + 6 x 2bedroom dwellings).
+The site will provide 9 on-site car parking spaces (including 4 disability accessible spaces) with 7 car spaces provided within the main car park and accessed through a common one-way driveway off Bourke Street whereas the remaining 2 car spaces will be accessed through separate driveways at eastern and western ends of the site.